Types of Journalism: 21 Different Types of Journalism

 8. Editorial Journalism

 Editorial journalism refers to a genre of journalism where the chief editor expresses the opinion logically and ethically.
 In this respect, journalists play an important role in shaping public opinion by providing rational arguments.
 Although it is similar to opinion journalism, it is fixed only for editors to provide logical opinions.
-The editorial contents must include the topic’s explanation, body, and summary.
+The editorial contents must include the news leads, body, and summary.

 For example, "Effectiveness of the movement control order in Malaysia."